What Works: How Sweet to Do Nothing

 For idle hands to do.

-So, in these lazy days of midsummer, I want to put our focus on: doing nothing.
+So, as we head into the lazy days of summer, I want to put our focus on: doing nothing.

 Doing nothing on retreat

 Going on retreat has become a part of the spiritual materialism so rampant today.
 Goal-oriented achievers schedule in time to acquire a skill, or relieve stress.
 The grown-up equivalent of science camp, these thousand-dollar mini-vacations may offer both useful training and some immediate relief.
 But the idea of a goal-oriented retreat is an oxymoron.
-To ‘retreat’ means to “pull back.”
-So: goal-oriented pulling back?
+To “retreat” means to “pull back.”
+Goal-oriented pulling back?

 When I stumbled on this journal entry, which I wrote years ago on a retreat, it reminded me of that precious weightlessness you can feel when the problems of your life and world are lifted, even if just for a weekend: